 - Muskoka Hornets return to training, hope for game play later this summer

 - Local municipalities receiving extra funding from Province to help with transit cleaning during COVID-19

 - Huntsville council rescinds its decision to ban garage sales

-There are four laboratory-confirmed cases of COVID-19 in Huntsville.
-All contracted the virus either while travelling or as close contacts of cases and are reported as recovered.
+There have been seven laboratory-confirmed cases of COVID-19 in Huntsville.
+Six contracted the virus either while travelling or as close contacts of cases and are reported as recovered.
 One is a retirement home resident who had been hospitalized and is now recovered, and two were community-acquired.
 If you think you have the virus, call ahead before going to the hospital, clinic, or doctors’ office, or call Telehealth (1-866-797-0000) to be screened via phone.

 Due to the growing number of cases in Simcoe Muskoka, we will no longer include SMDHU’s full table of cases here.
-You can see a summary by municipality below.
-Note that cases are assigned to the health unit based on the residential address of the patient, not the location of the hospital the patient was seen at.
-A full table of laboratory-confirmed cases within the health unit’s catchment area can be viewed at simcoemuskokahealthstats.org.
+You can see a summary by municipality on the SMDHU COVID-19 Case Explorer website.

 SMDHU reminds people that they can protect themselves in a number of ways:

 - Avoid all non-essential trips into your community.